Board of Trustees (BOT) or Graduate College Tuition Waivers

 The following are limitations to the Children of Veterans Tuition Waiver:

 - One tuition waiver will be given per county, per war.

-- A candidate must be a permanent resident of the Illinois County from which he/she applies.
+- Candidates must be permanent residents of the Illinois County from which they apply.

 - The tuition waiver covers in state tuition for undergraduate, graduate and professional students at the University of Illinois.

 - Students must submit copies of ACT/SAT scores each year they apply, as prior year applications are not reviewed.

 - Students must complete the application by March 1 for the upcoming academic year.

 Applications are available each December 1st.
 The priority application deadline is March 1st, and all applicants are notified by April 1st.
 All applications for the three University of Illinois campuses are reviewed in Urbana-Champaign and must be submitted accordingly.

 The Senior Citizen Tuition Waiver is available for undergraduate and graduate students who are 65 or over, Illinois residents, live in a low-income household (see application for details), are admitted to UIC and have completed the waiver application.
 The waiver covers tuition only.
 The application can be found here.